lddweb/ldd-directory-lite/readme.txt

 Q. Does the Login feature connect with my Wordpress login?
 A. No. It is strictly for anyone who has submitted a business listing and would like to make changes to their entry.

+Q. I would like to use this plugin for community organizations but need to change the text in places where it says business.
+Is this possible?
+A. There is now a text field on the Settings page called "Directory Label" where you can change this text.

 == Changelog ==

+= 1.3.6 =

+- Added the ability to change the directory label from "Business" to whatever the user chooses and have this change reflected across the entire plugin.
+- Fixed some bugs in the process of adding/removing categories.
+- Fixed bug involving jQuery that broke some functionality in the back end.

 = 1.3.4 =